tsender/auto_scene_gen/documentation/creating_vehicle_nodes.md

 ### Logging

 The `AutoSceneGenVehicleNode` class provides a logging function that makes it easier to log information to the console and to a separate log file.
 The log message will always be logged via the ROS logger and by default will be written to the log file.
-All messages are prepended with a date, timestamp and log level, an example is `[2023-09-17 23:30:09.599643] [INFO]`.
+All messages are prepended with a date, timestamp, and log level, for example `[2023-09-17 23:30:09.599643] [INFO]`.
 See the `log` function for more details.
+The base class will create a temporary log file and it will automatically be saved to the save directory on the client's computer.

+### Saving Node Data

+In a number of situations, you will want your vehicle nodes to save their data so you can later analyze the data, create plots/figures, etc. The `AutoSceneGenVehicleNode` class provides a `save_node_data` function that automatically gets called during the reset process (see below) allowing you to save any data before the node's internal state is reset.
+The `AutoSceneGenVehicleNode` class also contains three variables that will be needed when saving your data.
+Of these variables, `save_dir` and `b_save_minimal` are set by the client.
+- `save_dir`: This string denotes the directory on the client's computer where all of this node's data will be saved to.
+- `temp_save_dir`: This string denotes a temporary directory on the vehicle nodes' computer where it can save data to temporarily before copying it to the `save_dir` directory on the client computer.
+This will come in handy when the vehicle node does not reside on the same computer as the client.
+- `b_save_minimal`: This boolean indicates how much data the vehicle node should save.
+Even though you may wish to save as much data as possible, saving lage data files consumes a lot of time and creates a bottleneck as it holds up the client from running another scenario until the node finihes saving all of its data.
+Hence, we provide the option (if you choose to use it) to let you specify how much data you wish to save.
+If this value is true, then the node should only save the least amount of data necessry for your application.
+If the value is false, then it can save as much data as you need.

+For Python vehicle nodes, you may find the following functions to be helpful:
+- `save_file_on_remote_asg_client`
+- `copy_file_from_remote_asg_client`
+- `save_pickle_object_on_asg_client`
+- `load_pickle_object_from_asg_client`

+For C++ vehicle nodes, you may find the following functions to be helpful:
+- `save_file_on_remote_asg_client`

 ### The Reset Procedure